lucamarini22/Product-Recognition-on-Store-Shelves/README.md

 Download and run [this jupyter notebook](https://github.com/lucamarini22/Product-Recognition-on-Store-Shelves/blob/main/stepC.ipynb).

 ### Extra
-If you want to visualize additional information such as plots of intermediate steps of the whole process -> download and run [this jupyter notebook](https://github.com/lucamarini22/Product-Recognition-on-Store-Shelves/blob/main/Product_Recognition_on_Store_Shelves.ipynb).
+If you want to visualize additional information such as plots of intermediate steps of the whole process, then download and run [this jupyter notebook](https://github.com/lucamarini22/Product-Recognition-on-Store-Shelves/blob/main/Product_Recognition_on_Store_Shelves.ipynb).